Control of Asbestos Regulations 2006

 Survey Reports & Paper

 Managers of large, extensive, or old estates are likely to drown under a sea of paper reports arriving from asbestos surveying companies every six to twelve months unless they take steps to reduce the focus on paper reporting.
-Managers of smaller or more modern buildings face a challenge on a reduced scale; they too have duties under CAR 2006 even if they have no asbestos on any of their sites.
+Managers of smaller or more modern buildings face a challenge on a reduced scale; they too have duties under CAR12 even if they have no asbestos on any of their sites.

 Enquiry System for Workers in the Workplace